 - Serve with wine.

-Note: the instructions above are minimum serving guidelines for 6 people.
+The instructions above are minimum serving guidelines for 6 people.
 You can adjust the number of cheeses and accompaniments as you wish, depending on your number of guests.

 *Do not add anything salty if your cheese plate is after the main meal and before dessert.